EVE FANFEST BRINGS

 How do I receive my ticket?

 Once you make a purchase via Eventbrite you get a confirmation number/payment ID.
 Bring that confirmation and matching photo ID.
-Registration and ticket pickup will be available starting Monday, April 18th 2016, in Reykjavík.
-Location and more info about the ticket pickup will be announced closer to Fanfest 2016.
+Location and more info about the ticket pickup will be announced closer to Fanfest 2017.
 Same applies to all the other events.
 Bring ticket confirmation and personal identification.

 What do I get for the cost of a ticket?